cityjson/cjseq/README.md

 ## Input constraints

   1. the input CityJSON/Seq must be v1.1 or v2.0 (v1.0 will panic).
-  2. the input JSON but be CityJSON schema-valid, use [cjval](https://github.com/cityjson/cjval) to validate.
+  2. the input JSON must be CityJSON schema-valid, use [cjval](https://github.com/cityjson/cjval) to validate.